daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-3. Our page only works in english.
-Let's provide our page with [a folder like this one](../app/assets/messages/) so we can inline translated messages:
+3. Our page only works in English.
+Let's provide our page with [a folder of translations like this one](../app/assets/messages/) so we can inline these messages:

 ```js
 Backend.Page.Register("/", {